-In addition to home invasion offenses, the bill also maintains the existing provisions that exclude the presumption of pretrial release for defendants charged with other serious crimes, including murder and motor vehicle theft.
-The overall aim of the legislation is to ensure that individuals who pose a potential risk to public safety or are likely to obstruct the criminal justice process are not automatically granted pretrial release, thereby reinforcing the integrity of the judicial system.
+In addition to home invasion offenses, the bill also maintains the existing provisions that exclude the presumption of pretrial release for defendants charged with certain serious crimes, including murder and vehicle theft.
+The overall aim of the legislation is to ensure that the courts can adequately assess the risk posed by defendants with prior convictions for serious offenses, thereby protecting the community and ensuring that defendants do not obstruct the criminal justice process.
 The bill is set to take effect immediately upon enactment.

 Statutes affected: Introduced: 2A:162-17